Geometric Rescaling Algorithms for Submodular Function Minimization: Weakly polynomial algorithm via rescaling

 The value $\mu$ keeps increasing during the algorithm; it is updated within the sliding von Neumann subroutine.
 We also maintain a set $W$ with $f(W)=-\mu$.
 The algorithm stops after $T$ rescalings.
 At this point, we conclude from a volumetric argument that the current $W$ is the minimizer of $f$.
 We show the following running time bound.

-\begin{theorem} Algorithm \textsc{Rescaling-SFM} finds an optimal solution to \eqref{prob:sfm} in time $O((\n^4 \cdot \EO + \n^5)\log (\n\Lbt{f}))$. \end{theorem} Note that, the definition of $T$ requires knowing the value of $\Lbt{f}$; we can replace it by the bound $\|\alpha\|_2$ as in Section~\ref{sec:prelim}.
+\begin{theorem} Algorithm \textsc{Rescaling-SFM} finds an optimal solution to \eqref{prob:sfm} in time $O((n^4 \cdot \EO + n^5)\log (n\Lbt{f}))$. \end{theorem} Note that, the definition of $T$ requires knowing the value of $\Lbt{f}$; we can replace it by the bound $\|\alpha\|_2$ as in Section~\ref{sec:prelim}.
 As noted there, this changes the overall running time bound only by a constant factor.

-We also note that the rescaling formula \eqref{eq:rescale} uses the denominator $(1+\varepsilon)^2$, whereas in \cite{part-1} $1+\varepsilon$ is used instead.
-This is needed in the proof of Lemma~\ref{lemma:pullback} in Section~\ref{sec:farkas}.
-Nevertheless, the analysis in \cite{part-1} remains valid by choosing, as we did here, $\varepsilon$ smaller by a constant factor.
+\begin{remark} The rescaling formula \eqref{eq:rescale} uses the denominator $(1+\varepsilon)^2$, whereas in \cite{part-1} the denominator $1+\varepsilon$ is used instead.
+This slightly different definition is needed in the proof of Lemma~\ref{lemma:pullback} in Section~\ref{sec:farkas}.
+Nevertheless, the analysis in \cite{part-1} goes through essentially unchanged by choosing, as we did here, $\varepsilon=1/(20 n)$ instead of the choice $\varepsilon=1/(11 n)$ made in \cite{part-1}. \end{remark} In the analysis of Algorithm~\ref{alg:main-weakly}, we will refer to several lemmas from~\cite{part-1}.
+While the proofs are essentially given in~\cite{part-1}, they differ slightly from the current context due to the different choice of rescaling, mentioned in Remark~\ref{rmk:difference in R}, and the different notation.
+For completeness we will provide proofs in the appendix.